-U.S. Methodists Consider What Comes Next After Disagreements Over LGBT Clergy
+After Disagreements Over LGBTQ Clergy, U.S. Methodists Move Closer To Split

-Four months after the United Methodist Church (UMC) strengthened a ban on LGBT clergy and same sex weddings, deep dissension over the move has brought the denomination closer to a formal split.
+Four months after the United Methodist Church strengthened a ban on LGBTQ clergy and same-sex weddings, deep dissension over the move has brought the denomination closer to a formal split.
 Progressive and conservative church leaders alike are increasingly convinced that their differences are irreconcilable.

-"We are in an untenable situation," Bishop Thomas Bickerton told delegates at the annual meeting of his New York UMC Conference this month.
+"We are in an untenable situation," Bishop Thomas Bickerton told members at the annual meeting of his New York UMC Conference this month.
 "We must work intentionally," he said, "for a way [by which] we bless one another as we head in different directions."

-Discord over whether to welcome or reject LGBT clergy and same sex marriage has been building for years among Methodists around the world, but it came to a head in February during a UMC General Conference in St. Louis.
+Discord over whether to welcome or reject LGBTQ clergy and same-sex marriage has been building for years among Methodists around the world, but it came to a head in February during a UMC General Conference in St. Louis.

 Conservative delegates from Africa and Asia, a growing bloc within the church, joined forces at the conference with U.S. conservatives to reaffirm the UMC definition of marriage as "the union of one man and one woman" and to bar the ordination of "self-avowed practicing homosexuals."
 The delegates then went a step further and approved strict new penalties for clergy who violate the church rules.

-Over the past four weeks, U.S. Methodists, most of whom opposed the General Conference actions, have been meeting in regional conferences to consider what those actions mean for the future of their church, the largest mainline Protestant denomination in the U.S.
+Over the past four weeks, U.S. Methodists, most of whom opposed the conference's actions, have been meeting in regional conferences to consider what those actions mean for the future of their church, the largest mainline Protestant denomination in the U.S.

-Many of the U.S. meetings were marked by sharp exchanges between progressive and conservative delegates, with presiding bishops trying in vain to keep the discourse civil.
+Many of the U.S. meetings were marked by sharp exchanges between progressives and conservatives, with presiding bishops trying in vain to keep the discourse civil.

 "I beg of you, listen with open minds," implored Bishop LaTrelle Easterling on the opening day of the Baltimore-Washington conference, as she convened a session on the divisive issues facing her Methodist family.

-Before long, however, the deep disagreements over LGBT issues became clear.
-Rev. Kevin Baker of Olney, Maryland, representing the "traditional" UMC view on marriage and sexuality, objected to the suggestion that the church's position means it does not welcome LGBT people.
+Before long, however, the deep disagreements over LGBTQ issues became clear.
+The Rev. Kevin Baker of Olney, Md., representing the "traditional" UMC view on marriage and sexuality, objected to the suggestion that the church's position means it does not welcome LGBTQ people.
 "The narrative that I know is that we want all people here," Baker said, "but that we see that God calls us out of behaviors that are not in line with his words."

-A few feet away, Rev. Michele Johns of Silver Spring, Maryland, identifying herself as Queer, grew visibly upset at the suggestion that God does not approve of her behavior.
+A few feet away, the Rev. Michele Johns of Silver Spring, Md., identifying herself as queer, grew visibly upset at the suggestion that God does not approve of her behavior.

 "I don't know how much more I can bear listening to hate," she said.
 "I don't believe God hates me.
-I believe there are those in the Methodist church who do.
+I believe there are those in the Methodist Church who do.
 And I feel it.
 Right now, I feel it."

-Alongside Johns was another Methodist minister, Rebecca Iannicelli, who serves on the Baltimore Washington conference staff and struggles to find some middle ground in her church.
+Alongside Johns was another Methodist minister, Rebecca Iannicelli, who serves on the Baltimore-Washington conference staff and struggles to find some middle ground in her church.

-"I am a child of divorce," she explained, "and sometimes I feel like I am eight years old again, pulled from two sides and trying to hold everything and people together, but yet still not knowing where I belong in the landscape of this division."
+"I am a child of divorce," she explained, "and sometimes I feel like I am 8 years old again, pulled from two sides and trying to hold everything and people together, but yet still not knowing where I belong in the landscape of this division."

-Reflecting on the discussion afterward, Baker said it was such discord that has led him to conclude that a Methodist division is inevitable.
+Reflecting on the discussion afterward, Baker said it was such discord that has led him to conclude a Methodist division is inevitable.

 "The level of harm and hurt is so great, and the inability for us to talk in healthy ways with one another, is at the place where I don't see any other option," he told NPR.

-Similar scenes played out this month at similar Methodist conferences across the country.
-Resolutions condemning the General Conference's LGBT-related moves were approved in Kansas, Iowa, Michigan, Northern Illinois, and in various other regions.
-Several presiding bishops, including LaTrelle Easterling at the Baltimore Washington meeting, ordained LGBT clergy in open defiance of the official UMC position.
+Similar scenes played out this month at other Methodist conferences across the country.
+Resolutions condemning the General Conference's LGBTQ-related moves were approved in Kansas, Iowa, Michigan, northern Illinois and various other regions.
+Several presiding bishops, including Easterling at the Baltimore-Washington meeting, ordained LGBTQ clergy in open defiance of the official UMC position.

 "There are bad, human-created rules that are contrary to the commandment to love God and love neighbor," said Ginger Gaines-Cirelli, the senior pastor at Foundry United Methodist in Washington, D.C.
 "This is one of them."

-Gaines-Cirelli and other progressive UMC leaders are vowing to resist the LGBT prohibitions, despite the new threat of severe penalties.
+Gaines-Cirelli and other progressive UMC leaders are vowing to resist the LGBTQ prohibitions, despite the new threat of severe penalties.
 For conservatives like Baker, the progressive stance suggests that the denomination in effect is already splitting.

 "We've been discussing this since 1972," Baker said.
 "The only reason we're at this place is, we've gone from discussion and disagreement to disobedience."